-At our marine construction company in St. Augustine, we encounter a lot of frequently asked questions from our clients, whether they’re working with us to build their marina, or to get their beachfront business ready for the summer tourist season.
+At our marine construction company in St. Augustine, we encounter a lot of frequently asked questions from our clients, whether they’re working with us to build their first residential marina, or they’re getting their beachfront business ready for the summer tourist season.
 One of the most common inquiries we receive at Yelton Construction is: What’s the difference between a bulkhead and a seawall?

 Since these terms are often used interchangeably — and therefore incorrectly — this article aims to break down the specific features of both seawalls and bulkheads so that anyone can understand what sets one apart from the other.
 Knowing the defining characteristics of each is important whether you’re a contractor, a homeowner looking to upgrade your residential marina, or just a curious person interested in marine construction terminology.